 Clawdite Form: Soldier

-Much like Aphra, we realized we went a bit too far when correcting the Clawdite shapeshifter and the Soldier form.
-The original Soldier form in 5.0 was too strong, and it was undermining the uniqueness of the Scout form as the strong ranged attacker form and thus undermining one of the limitations of running more than one elite Clawdite in a list, which made it very easy for Hunter lists to maximize their Spy count without reducing their Hunter count.
+Much like Aphra, we realized we went a bit too far when correcting the Clawdite shapeshifter and the Soldier form in the 5.1 update.
+The original Soldier form in 5.0 was too strong, and it was undermining the uniqueness of the Scout form as the good ranged attacker form and thus undermining one of the limitations of running more than one elite Clawdite in a list, which made it very easy for Hunter lists to maximize their Spy count without reducing their Hunter count.
 However, based on the community’s feedback, we believe we went too far in limiting the Soldier’s attack strength, primarily by making it too difficult to fulfill it’s 2nd primary function to deal Blast damage by making its Blast ability cost 2 surges.